decretist/Dissertation/Chapter3/chapter3.md

 has proved, on closer examination, to be myth.[@noonan_gratian_1979] On the evidence found in the *Decretum*, Gratian seems to have been less interested in contemporary ecclesiastical or secular politics in general, and in the Investiture Controversy (1076-1122) in particular, than some modern scholars think he should have been.
 Gratian similarly seems, based on the relatively limited use he makes in the *Decretum* of material from the *Codex* and *Digest* of Justinian, to have been either less interested in, or less aware of, the revival of the study of Roman law in the early twelfth century than we think he should have been.
 On the other hand, he seems to have been more aware of, and more interested in, the emergence of scholastic theology in northern France than we can easily explain.[^3]

+**As an example of Noonan's approach and conclusions, discuss how Noonan discredited one of the most notable elements of the mythology surrounding Gratian, that Gratian was a Camaldolese monk.**

 Odofredus (†1265), a professor of law at Bologna, claimed that Gratian "was staying" (stabat) at the monastery of SS.
 Felice and Nabor while working as a rubricator.[^4] Odofredus did not indicate the basis for his statement that Gratian had been a resident of SS.
 Felice and Nabor, nor did he say that Gratian had been a monk.
 In 1758, Camaldolese scholars Mittarelli and Costadono discovered papal privileges conferred in 1113 and 1153 identifying SS.
 Felice and